SvenBroeckling/phasesix-rulebook/published/combat_en.md

 #### The hit roll

 To make an attack, a roll of a certain number of dice is made.
 The *minimum roll* of this roll is equal to the *minimum roll* of the character.

+{% if world_book.identifier != "tirakan" %}
 Here, a possible *recoil penalty* must be taken into account if the character has already fired in the same combat round.
+{% endif %}

 The number of dice is initially equal to the character's respective skill value (shooting, hand to hand combat, throwing) plus the *damage potential* of the weapon.

+{% if world_book.identifier != "tirakan" %}
 The hit roll can also be modified by other circumstances.
 Different firing modes and firing at the wrong distance may cause the available dice to change.
+{% endif %}

 Each success causes a *hit* to the target of the attack.
 How the target can prevent damage is described under *Wounds and Pierce* and *Cover*.

+{% if world_book.identifier != "tirakan" %}
 ##### Recoil

 Automatic weapons usually cause *recoil* when attacking, which makes it difficult to re-aim at a target in a directly following attack.